-By default, all other variables are shared, and open for "contention".
+By default, all other variables are shared'.

 A simple test: if your loop executes correctly even if the iterations are done in reverse order, things are probably going to be OK!

 In the ideal case, each iteration of the loop uses data in a way that doesn't depend on other iterations.
 Loosely, this is the meaning of the term shared data.